uosjapuelks/tp/docs/DeveloperGuide.md

 Step 6 & 7:

-If the original quantity of the item was greater than 0, printReactionToAddingExistingIngredient is called in Ui to acknowledge to the user that the item had already existed in the fridge.
+If the original quantity of the item was greater than 0, printReactionToAddingExistingIngredient() is called in Ui to acknowledge to the user that the item had already existed in the fridge.

 Step 8 & 9:

-If the original quantity of the item was 0, printReactionToAddingItem is called in Ui to acknowledge to the user that the item had not existed in the fridge previously.
+If the original quantity of the item was 0, printReactionToAddingItem() is called in Ui to acknowledge to the user that the item had not existed in the fridge previously.

+Step 10 & 11:

+AddCommand calls removeItem() in ShoppingList to remove added item from the shopping list only if it exists.

+Step 12:

+The execution of the addItemToItemList() method ends.

 ### Removing Items From Fridget